Josei29/Bamazon/README.md

 # Bamazon Application

-This is my version of a online shopping Node.js application.
+This is my version of an online shopping Node.js application.

 ### Technologies used:
 * Node.js